 - Octisalate & Octocrylene may cause skin irritations.

-The EWG which stands for Environmental Working Group is a non-profit, non-partisan organization that is dedicated to protecting human health and the environment by empowering people to make informed decisions with breakthrough research and education.
+The Environmental Working Group (EWG) is a non-profit, non-partisan organization that is dedicated to protecting human health and the environment by empowering people to make informed decisions with breakthrough research and education.
 They have researched sunscreens with fine toothed combs and suggests staying away from sunscreens that include these chemicals.

 The EWG recommends staying away from sunscreens with added Vitamin A (retinyl palmitate).

 Vitamin A is an antioxidant added to skin products because manufacturers believe it can slow skin aging.
 Though oral ingestion of vitamin A has been shown to reduce the risk of squamous cell carcinoma in people at high risk for skin cancer, a growing body of science says that Vitamin A also has the possibility of speeding the growth of malignant tumors when used on skin that is exposed to sunlight.

 The Stay away from Insect Repellant infused sunscreen

 Lastly, the EWG suggests staying away from insect repellent infused in sunscreen.
 Most insect repellents contain DEET, which is incredibly toxic to the body.
 It prevents bugs from landing on your and biting you and has been found to be very harmful for children.
 Furthermore, the main chemical in sunscreen, oxybenzone, raises the absorbability of DEET into the skin and blood.
 Remember that oxybenzone is associated with cell damage, hormone disruption and skin irritations.
 Best to avoid that chemical at all possible.
 Reach for citrus essential oils or citronella to keep bugs away from you and apply mineral sunscreen after the bug repellant is applied.